Daily Chronicle boys basketball playoff preview: 5 things to know heading into the IHSA postseason

 We’re No. 1 (and No. 2)

-Sycamore, DeKalb and Kaneland all pulled down No. 1 seeds in their subsectionals, while Hinckley-Big Rock earned a No. 2 seed.
-It’s creating a lot of high expectations, as each team is the highest seed in their regional.
+Sycamore, DeKalb and Kaneland pulled down No. 1 seeds in their subsectionals, while Hinckley-Big Rock earned a No. 2 seed.
+It’s creating a lot of high expectations, as each team is the highest seed in its regional.

 Kaneland and DeKalb won regional titles last year, while Hinckley-Big Rock last won a regional in 2022.
-For Sycamore, it’s looking for their first regional championship since 2017.
+Sycamore is looking for its first regional championship since 2017.

 If the seeds hold, all four should reach the sectional round.